almightyneo/FishFresh/README.md

 # FishFresh
-A seafood and fish market website
+A seafood and fish market website frontend made using html css and bootstrap